How to Create an Internal Communication Strategy

 But there are additional benefits to your business for having this regular meeting with all stakeholders rather than just meeting each department individually.
 When you gather all teams together to discuss your internal communications strategy, you are able to avoid competing priorities and overwhelming your employee audiences with changes.
 This is because you stop talking about initiatives and campaigns in silos and create a more transparent communication culture.

-Get to Know Your Employee Segments
+Step 4: Get to Know Your Employee Segments

 Good strategies are rooted in business objectives and the same is true for internal communications.
 Ultimately, every message communicators send should be trying to get employees to do, say, think, or feel something specific.
-Here are a few examples:

 - DO: Your open enrollment comms goal might be to have employees take a specific action for benefits enrollment.